anupamadh/CloudResumeChallengeGithubActions/README.md

 <br>

 ## Future Improvements
-1. Include a CI/CD pipeline using GitHub Actions to automate the deployment of website updates.
+1. Include monitoring in the Terraform modules.
+2. Implement an option to download the reusme.

 <br>